Cucumber Hummus Bites

 If you’re looking for healthy appetizers or Super Bowl party nibbles or just want something to nibble for a snack, these Hummus and Cucumber Appetizer Bites are amazingly easy to make, fun to serve, and I promise that your hummus-loving friends will gobble them up.
 And if you happen to have any guests who are trying not to completely abandon their diet on party day, they’ll love you for serving a diet-legal finger food like this.

-The only part of this recipe that might be a little tricky finding is the black sesame seeds, but you can use regular white sesame seeds as well if you can’t find the black ones.
+The only part of this recipe for a tasty cucumber appetizer with hummus that might be a little tricky finding is the black sesame seeds, but you can use regular white sesame seeds as well if you can’t find the black ones or don’t want to buy them.
 Or skip the sesame seeds completely and they will still be delicious!

 - I used a European-style cucumber that comes wrapped in plastic.
 They have a pretty thin skin, so I peeled them in strips to leave some green color on.
 If you have regular grocery-store cucumbers I might peel off all the skin.